jlleongarcia/jlleongarcia/content/blog/py_trip-planner-final.md

 ### How Can I try the Python Trip Planner App?

 Trying the DASH App locally might be an easy process for people that are familiar with software development.

 But I want this project to help as much people as possible.

+You can use it [locally with Docker]( https://jalcocert.github.io/JAlcocerT/selfhosting-python-dash-apps-with-docker/), just follow [the repo instructions](https://github.com/JAlcocerT/Py_Trip_Planner/tree/main/Deploy)

-* For that reason I [deployed the DASH App at home using Docker and Cloudflare Tunnels](https://fossengineer.com/selfhosting-python-dash-apps-with-docker/).
+* For that reason I [deployed the DASH App at home using Docker and Cloudflare Tunnels](https://jalcocert.github.io/JAlcocerT/selfhosting-python-dash-apps-with-docker//).
     * You can **use it for free from any browser at:** <https://trip-planner.fossengineer.com/>